 The largest scorpion found in North America is the Giant Desert Hairy species, which may grow as long as six inches.
 They are light brown and have pinchers and a poisonous gland that looks somewhat like a bulb.
 All scorpions are most active at night.

 Considering the amount of discomfort and damage rats and insects can cause, it is in the best interest of all homeowners to contact a professional exterminator to evaluate the home and execute proper Phoenix pest control measures.
-Call us today to schedule a Free Estimate at 480-832-8888
+Call us today to schedule a FREE CONSULTATION at 480-832-8888